vfarcic/devops24/manuscript/01-sts.md

 Let's experience some of the problems behind stateful applications, and the benefits *StatefulSets* bring to the table.
 To do that, we need a cluster.

+I> This chapter asssumes that you are already familiar with Namespaces, Ingress, Services, and Deployments.
+If you're not, please refer to [The DevOps 2.3 Toolkit: Kubernetes](https://amzn.to/2GvzDjy) for more info.

 We'll skip the theory (for now), and dive straight into examples.
 To do that, we need a cluster.

 ## Creating A Cluster